dr-tc/uu-campus-quest/content/explorer-3-quest.md

 ![image here](../images/quest-icon-bonus.png#right)
 {{< div-justify >}}
 The bonus for your team is to approach a member of the Wellbeing Team and ask how to go about booking an appointment.
-Don't forget to tell the nearest Student Success Ambassador your new found knowledge.
+Bookmark the page and show it to a Student Success Ambassador.
 {{< div-end >}}

 {{< div-center>}}